LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 “Is Dubai trying to cover up woman’s death from top of the world’s tallest building?
 Mystery surrounds the tragic death of a woman who is said to have committed suicide from the world’s tallest building.

 I was effectively called a liar by the Government of Dubai.
-The coroner’s report proved that the Government of Dubai was lying.
+The forensic report proved that the Government of Dubai was lying.

 The Daily Mail was not interested in publishing a follow-up story in spite of the coroner’s report and a travesty of the truth.